 Air handler vs blower

 Air handlers are not blowers.
-This puzzles some of our customers, but it's not that complicated and we're happy to explain the difference.
+This confuses some people, but it's not too complex and we're happy to explain the difference.
 An air handler has the blower, and several other parts within.
 You may have dampers, filters, mixing chambers and more in an air handler.
-The blower is just one part of a greater whole.
+The blower is just one piece of the pie.

 Air Handler vs. Furnace

 Air handlers and furnaces don't normally pair together.
-If you have a furnace you probably don't need to think about an air handler.
+If you have a furnace you shouldn't need to worry about an air handler.
 Air handlers tend to be setup with heat pumps and help regulate air flow throughout the building.
-Some models also provide secondary heating and cooling parts to help out the heat pump.
-A furnace works differently.
+Some models also provide secondary heating and cooling elements to help out the heat pump.
+A furnace works a little differently.
 Instead of an air handler, furnaces have included blowers that move the hot air into your ducts and disperse into your home.
 Since furnaces have combustion chambers and create heat, they don't require some of the parts you'll find in a typical air handler.

-The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complex than that, but the process itself is easy to break down and digest.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and digest.